WilliamHammond/Personal-Site/src/portfolio/portfolio.md

 - Runs the unit tests
 - Builds the game for web-gl and publishes it as a github page (although this is currently broken after I added networking)

-The full code can be found here https://github.com/williamhammond/NotWorms.
+The full code can be found [here](https://github.com/williamhammond/NotWorms).

 ##  Engine

 A WIP game engine I’m writing based off of Jason Gregory’s Game Engine Architecture, Eric Lengyel’s Foundations of Game Engine Development, and Robert Nystrom’s Game Programming Patterns.
 Currently it’s a bare-bone math library, but I did some fun stuff with the CI/CD including automatic testing, linting, builds on multiple platforms, automatic tests, and automatic micro-benchmarks with persisted results.
-Full code can be found here https://github.com/williamhammond/engine/.
+Full code can be found [here](https://github.com/williamhammond/engine/).

 {% image "./assets/portfolio/engine/intro.jpg", "Stock image of a Jet engine"%}